KhushiMa27/Expenses-Tracker/README.md

 - **Analyze Data:** Visualize spending patterns with charts and graphs.
 - **Export Data:** Download your financial data for further analysis.

-### Contributing
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-1. Fork the Project
-2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
-4. Push to the Branch (git push origin feature/AmazingFeature)
-5. Open a Pull Request

 ### License
 Distributed under the MIT License.
 See LICENSE for more information.

-### Contact
-For any questions or feedback, feel free to reach out at **Email:** aakashjainonline18@gmail.com or **Linkedin:** https://www.linkedin.com/in/aakash-jain-bb7336254/

-### Acknowledgements
-- MongoDB Documentation
-- React.js Documentation
-- CSS Tricks
-- FreeCodeCamp
-- Stack Overflow Community